¶¶ÒùÊÓƵ

 Industry view - imports

-Imports grew in 6 out of 11 product sections and in 2 out of 4 service sectors.
+Imports fell in 8 out of 11 product sections and grew in 3 out of 4 service sectors.

 Figure 3: Imports by industry and sector